YasminTeles/dotfiles/README.md

 All my command-line tools, applications, and their configurations.
 Have fun 😎💅

+- iTerm with rose-pine moon theme.
-- iTerm, zsh and Oh My Zsh.
-Spaceship for theme.
+- zsh and Oh My Zsh with Spaceship theme.
 - Git and SSH key generation.
 See [gitconfig](/git/.gitconfig) for more information about my Git aliases.
 - Create a Projects folder.
 For clone all projects in GitHub, try `make github`.
 - Homebrew and a bunch of productivity apps.
 See [Brewfile](/brew/Brewfile) for more information.